liuyixuan820/liuyixuan820.github.io/_pages/about.md

     <p>Office: RLP 4.400, E4</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-news: True # includes a list of news items
+news: true # includes a list of news items
+media_coverage: true # includes a list of media coverage items
 social: true  # includes social icons at the bottom of the page
 ---